No Fee Unless You Win

 Lastly, in the event of a fatal workplace accident, a deceased worker’s surviving family members might be eligible to recover death benefits through the state workers’ compensation system.

-The knowledgeable legal team at Walton Telken Injury Attorneys can help you pursue the benefits that you need for injuries that you suffered while you were at work.
+The knowledgeable legal team at Walton Telken Bragee Injury Attorneys can help you pursue the benefits that you need for injuries that you suffered while you were at work.
 For a free case evaluation and legal consultation with a knowledgeable Illinois and Missouri workers’ compensation attorney, please give us a call at 844-243-5047 or contact us online for more information about how we can help.

 [RELATED POSTS]: